IntrepidPursuits/swift-wisdom/README.md

 - Submit via a Pull Request documenting the addition
 - Follow appropriate folder conventions
-- Only include extensions for the moment.
-If you have a more self contained class, it should probably have its own library.
 - Prefix all extension methods and variables with `ip_` to avoid namespacing.
 Swift namespacing doesn't apply the same way to extensions and prefixes help avoid issues.
 - Document functionality if it is ambiguous